Case Recording

 SCOPE OF THIS CHAPTER

-This chapter focuses on case recording for all professionals, including who and what should be recorded, case summaries, statutory visits, case closures and confidentiality.
+This chapter focuses on children/young people and families record keeping for all professionals, including who and what should be recorded, case summaries, statutory visits, closures and confidentiality.

 This applies to the work of all Children's Service's and to all recording relating to children/young people, their families and friends, carers, prospective carers, or any other person Children's Services has reason to hold a formal record about (for example an adult who poses a risk to children/young people).
 Such records are held electronically (on LCS or EHM data base, Livelink, emails, letters, photos, etc.).